CERT-Polska/mwdb-core/docs/remotes-guide.rst

     url = http://mwdb.cert.pl
     api_key=ey...

-The remotes variable inside this file passes the list of variables to the mwdb configuration files, from which we can browse remote instances within by the local application instance.
+The ``remotes`` variable inside this file passes the list of remotes to the mwdb configuration files, from which we can browse remote instances within by the local application instance.
-If we want to define more remote instances, just add more remots in the form
+If we want to define more remote instances, just add more remotes in form

 .. code-block:: docker